Trump hails 'great reports from the doctors' from hospital | DW | 04.10.2020

 Medical staff treating Donald Trump offered an upbeat assessment of the president's condition, adding he could be discharged Monday.
-The announcement comes a day after mixed messages about his coronavirus infection.
+Trump also posted an optimistic message from the hospital.

 US President Donald Trump's condition "has continued to improve," but he had suffered from serious symptoms on Friday, the White House physician said on Sunday in an attempt to clear up contradictory statements and questions about the seriousness of the president's health.